Click here to view all Chapters hosting 2023 basic training classes.

 3. APPLY

 The application for training sessions can be found on each chapter’s website or obtained by emailing the chapter’s Training Director.
-Note: you must be over 18 years of age to enroll in the TMN training class and be a member.
+Note: You must be over 18 years of age and pass a Criminal Background Check (CBC) to enroll in the TMN training class and be a member.

 4. PAY YOUR DUES